Rebates list

 Green Power Purchasing

-Residential Green Power Purchasing
+Residential and Commercial Green Power Purchasing

 Maine Green Power allows Maine electric customers to choose clean, local renewable energy for their home or business.
 When you sign up, you will see an additional line item charge on your monthly utility bill for participating in Maine Green Power.
 The Maine Green Power Program matches the purchase amount with Renewable Energy Certificates, or RECs, that are produced in Maine.
 For more information, or to enroll, visit here.